gentleGuardian123/EasyRedis/README.md

-# Easy Redis by Rust
+# Simple Redis by Rust

 Follow and extend from the [tutorial](https://course.rs/).